modelica/ModelicaStandardLibrary/Modelica/Resources/BuildProjects/readme.txt

 The intention is that interested tool vendors can build these libraries by using the provided build projects as a start.

-Note, the tool vendors are responsible for building the binary libaries and including them in their tools.
+Note, the tool vendors are responsible for building the binary libraries and including them in their tools.

 May 17, 2018